-Wix and Shopify are two popular site builders that have a large user base globally.
+Wix vs Shopify – a topic most debated.
+These are two popular site builders that have a large user base globally.
 However, if you’re just starting out and want to choose the best site builder for your online store, it can be confusing to pick one.
 While both the platforms share some similar features, they have a lot of differences that set them apart.

 Shopify, on the other hand, is an advanced site builder that is suitable for large business owners who want to sell and manage thousands of products online.